mariodz95/automation-testing/README.md

 This project is created for the assignment at "Methods and Techinques of Software Testing" course at FERIT Osijek.
-In this project, automation testing was implemented for the web site [HGSHOP](https://www.hgshop.hr/).
+In this project, automation testing was implemented for the website [HGSHOP](https://www.hgshop.hr/).

 ## 2. Project setup